 Students may schedule a one-on-one meeting to discuss course requirements, content or other course-related issues.
-These meetings will take place via telephone or web conference.
+Those unable to come to a Mason campus can meet with the instructor via telephone or web conference.
 Students should email the instructor to schedule a one-on-one session, including their preferred meeting method and suggested dates/times.